wtsi-npg/npg_notifications/README.md

 # npg_notifications

-A utility for notifying customers about lifecycle events in the analisys and QC of sequencing data.
+A utility for notifying customers about lifecycle events in the analysis and QC of sequencing data.

-[Porch](https://github.com/wtsi-npg/npg_porch) service is used to queue and process (send) notifications.
-The notification producer can repeatedly send to `porch` the same notification. `Porch` guarantees that the repeated notifications are not kept and, therefor, not processed.
+[porch](https://github.com/wtsi-npg/npg_porch) service is used to queue and process (send) notifications.
+The notification producer can repeatedly send to `porch` the same notification. `porch` guarantees that the repeated notifications are not kept and therefore not processed.

 The consumer of the notifications is responsible for sending the message to the customer.
 For a fully automated system the consumer should implement